istio/istio.io/content/docs/reference/config/authorization/constraints-and-properties/index.md

 Specifically, you can use constraints to specify extra conditions in the access rule field of a service role.
 You can use properties to specify extra conditions in the subject field of a service role binding.
-Istio supports all keys listed on this page for the HTTP protocol but supports only some for the for plain TCP protocol.
+Istio supports all keys listed on this page for the HTTP protocol but supports only some for the plain TCP protocol.

 > {{< warning_icon >}} Unsupported keys and values will be ignored silently.